 \section{Abstract}

-In this paper, we are concerned about the qualitative behaviour of planar Filippov systems around some typical minimal sets, namely, polycycles.
+In this paper, we are concerned about the qualitative behavior of planar Filippov systems around some typical invariant sets, namely, polycycles.
 In the smooth context, a polycycle is a simple closed curve composed by a collection of singularities and regular orbits, inducing a first return map.
-Here, this concept is extended to Filippov systems by allowing typical singularities lying on the switching manifold.
+Here, this concept is extended to Filippov systems by allowing typical Filippov singularities lying on the switching manifold.
 Our main goal consists in developing a method to investigate the unfolding of polycycles in Filippov systems.
-In addition, we applied this method to describe bifurcation diagrams of Filippov systems around certain polycycles.
+In addition, we apply this method to describe bifurcation diagrams of Filippov systems around certain polycycles.